VIC.GOV.AU | Policy and Advisory Library

 Quality structured workplace learning is regulated, to ensure that:

-• the health, education and moral and material welfare of students is protected
+• the safety, health, education, development and wellbeing of students is protected

 • students work in a non-discriminatory and harassment free environment